 With the formation of these national bodies, and we trust, circum- stances permitting, of the two others specified in the provisions of the Ten Year Plan, a wide and representative foundation for the Universal House of Justice will have been laid.

-We are also happy to announce that another milestone in Bahá’í his- tory will be reached with the election of the International Bahá’í Council during Riḍván, 1961.
+We are also happy to announce that another milestone in Bahá’í his- tory will be reached with the election of the International Bahá’í Council during Riḍván 1961.
 The embryonic institution established and so highly extolled by the beloved Guardian will thus enter its final stage preceding the election of the Universal House of Justice.
 The members of all the National and Regional Spiritual Assemblies of the Bahá’í world, duly constituted in Riḍván, 1960, will take part in a postal ballot to elect nine members to the International Council.
 This International Bahá’í Council is to work under the direction and supervision of the Hands of the Cause residing in the Holy Land, serve a two year term of office, and cease to exist upon the occasion of the election of the Universal House of Justice.
 All the Bahá’ís of the world, men and women alike, are eligible for election.
 As the Chief Stewards of the Faith are wholly occupied with specific tasks assigned them by the beloved Guardian and perforce as- sumed since his passing, they should not be considered for election to this Council.
 Two of the functions originally allotted to the Council by the beloved Guardian, namely, to forge links with authorities of the State in which the World Centre is situated, and to conduct negotiations related to matters of personal status with civil authorities will still be discharged, and to them are added the following: To assist the Hands of the Cause in the care of the properties at the World Centre, and in the establishment of the Universal House of Justice; and in any other functions which the Hands may assign from time to time.